 Situational Awareness Toolbox Talk

 Situational awareness at work is a crucial part of your health and safety.
-But how many people truly know what this means?
+But how many people truly know what it means to be aware of your surroundings?
 Do you know how to learn or improve this skill?
 In this safety talk, we will go over what situational awareness is and ways you can improve on it in your daily lives including at work.

 What Is Situational Awareness?